cbrnr/sleepecg/README.md

 ### Performance evaluation
+All code used for performance evaluation is available in [`examples/benchmark`](https://github.com/cbrnr/sleepecg/tree/main/examples/benchmark).
+The used package versions are listed in [`requirements-benchmark.txt`](https://github.com/cbrnr/sleepecg/blob/main/examples/benchmark/requirements-benchmark.py).

 We evaluated detector runtime using slices of different lengths from [LTDB](https://physionet.org/content/ltdb/1.0.0/) records with at least 20 hours duration.
 Error bars in the plot below correspond to the standard error of the mean.
-Our detector (we only show the C backend) is by far the fastest implementation among all tested packages (note that the *y*-axis is logarithmically scaled).
+The C backend of our detector is by far the fastest implementation among all tested packages (note that the *y*-axis is logarithmically scaled).
+Runtime evaluation was performed on an [Intel® Xeon® Prozessor E5-2440 v2](https://ark.intel.com/content/www/us/en/ark/products/75263/intel-xeon-processor-e5-2440-v2-20m-cache-1-90-ghz.html) with 32 GiB RAM.
+No parallelization was used.

 ![LTDB runtimes](https://raw.githubusercontent.com/cbrnr/sleepecg/main/img/ltdb_runtime_logscale.svg)